Azure/azure-sdk-for-c/sdk/core/core/README.md

 ### SDK Function Argument Validation

-The public SDK functions validate the arguments passed to them in an effort to ensure that the calling code is passing valid values.
+The public SDK functions validate the arguments passed to them to ensure that the calling code is passing valid values.
 The valid value is called a contract precondition.
 If an SDK function detects a precondition failure (invalid argument value), then by default, it calls a function that places the calling thread into an infinite sleep state; other threads continue to run.

 To override the default behavior, implement a function matching the `az_precondition_failed_fn` function signature and then, in your application's initialization (before calling any Azure SDK function), call `az_precondition_failed_set_callback` passing it the address of your function.
 Now, when any Azure SDK function detects a precondition failure, it will invoke your callback instead.
 You might override the callback to attach a debugger or perhaps to reboot the device rather than allowing it to continue running with unpredictable behavior.